HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 ## Packaging, installing, and deploying design

 Content Reporting is an instance of a react integration portlet configured to point to where the static files of the app can be loaded from.
 It can be enabled and disabled by using Config Engine tasks.
 The enable task would deploy, configure the portlet, then deploy the page.
 You can also enable contentReporting in the `values.yaml` file.
-For more information, see [Prepare Configuration](https://opensource.hcltechsw.com/digital-experience/CF212/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration/?h=helm+chart#the-default-hcl-dx-95-container-valuesyaml-file).
+For more information, see [Prepare Configuration](../../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md#the-default-hcl-dx-95-container-valuesyaml-file).

 ## Enabling and disabling Content Reporting

 This section describes how to enable and disable Content Reporting.

 !!! note
     Before enabling Content Reporting, it is required to enable Practitioner Studio.
-For more information on how to enable Practiotioner Studio, refer to [How to enable Practitioner Studio | HCL Digital Experience](https://help.hcltechsw.com/digital-experience/9.5/practitioner_studio/enable_prac_studio.html).
+For more information on how to enable Practiotioner Studio, refer to [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).
 After enabling Content Reporting, it can then be used with other themes.

 ### Enabling Content Reporting for on-premise deployment

 !!! note
     Enabling contentReporting runs the **enable-content-reporting** config engine task in the background.
 The **enable-content-reporting** config engine task can also be manually executed.
-For more information on how to run manual Core configuration tasks, see [Running DX Core configuration tasks](https://opensource.hcltechsw.com/digital-experience/CF212/deployment/manage/container_configuration/run_core_config_engine/).
+For more information on how to run manual Core configuration tasks, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 To enable Content Reporting for on-premise deployment, run the **enable-content-reporting** config task.